twinsinc/insult_generator/README.md

 ## Idea
-After completing a Clima module of the [Flutter Development Bootcamp by Dr. Angela Yu](https://www.udemy.com/course/flutter-bootcamp-with-dart/) I was thinking of building my own Flutter App with data from the interner.
+After completing the Clima module of the [Flutter Development Bootcamp by Dr. Angela Yu](https://www.udemy.com/course/flutter-bootcamp-with-dart/) I was thinking of building my own Flutter App with data from the interner.
 The first API I stumbled on was the Evil Insult Generator API and I decided not to waste time on searching and just try this one out.
 I made this app only for educational purposes, to repeat and practice the concepts I learned in the Flutter Development Bootcamp such as Futures, Async/Await, Final/Const, Json Parsing and so on.

 ## Design & Functionality
 The App has a very simple design and a couple of features, such as: